 The right screen is probably small enough to be one user story.
 The left screen, on the other hand, probably needs to be broken up into multiple user stories to keep the tasks small and manageable.
 Examples of additional user stories we may create for the left signup screen are:

-As a shopper, I want to add my address so that check out faster
+As a shopper, I want to add my address so I can check out faster.

-As a shopper, I want to add my credit card information so that I can check out faster
+As a shopper, I want to add my credit card information so I can check out faster.

-As a shopper, I want to include preferences so that I can get product recommendations
+As a shopper, I want to provide my preferences so I can get relevant product recommendations.

 Keeping user stories small is helpful to product development in many ways.
 Small user stories make it easier to track your team's work, avoid additional back and forth because of multiple unknowns, and address delays (if any) more quickly.